 Michael is a descendant of the Bundjalung people of north-east New South Wales and was born in Nhulunbuy in the Northern Territory.
-He is undertaking a Master of Arts in Architecture at the Royal College of Art (RCA) in London.
+He has completed a Master of Arts in Architecture at the Royal College of Art (RCA) in London.
 RCA is widely considered the world's leading Art and Design university.
-His current research investigates how Indigenous ontologies of land can inform the built environment.
+His research investigated how Indigenous ontologies of land can inform the built environment.
 Michael was part of the curatorial team at RCA, for Rights of Future Generations, the inaugural edition of the Sharjah Architecture Triennial.
 His curatorial research examined how Indigenous expressions of co-existence might challenge dominant Western perspectives.

 Michael grew up in Darwin before moving to Melbourne to study at RMIT, where he graduated with a Bachelor of Architectural Design in 2014.
 During his studies, Michael was awarded the McCraith Scholarship in Architecture and the Ngarara William Postgraduate Scholarship.
 Michael is the 2018 and 2019 recipient of the Indigenous Land and Sea Corporation's Murray Chapman Scholarship.